ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ![](./fork.png)

 Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum".
-It would almost exclusively receive official support from the Foundation from then on.
-But _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along.
+It would almost exclusively receive official support from the Foundation from then on, including the huge amounts of funding raised during the crowdsale.
+But the unforked chain kept something far more valuable, as _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along.

 The longest running Smart Contract platform is, was, and always will be _Ethereum Classic_.

 ### The Immaculate Conception